zarivernider/TheCollectiveMQP/KheperaConnect.md

 # Connecting to the Khepera

 ## Run the Docker container
-Go to your local directory that has the Dockerfile in it
+Go to your local directory that has the Dockerfile in it <br />
-Note: if you get a permissions error use sudo <br />
+*Note: if you get a permissions error use sudo* <br />
 `$ docker build -t nestlab/kheperaiv .` <br />
 `$ docker run -it -v $(pwd):/work nestlab/kheperaiv bash -l` <br />
 boom! you're in